World Nature Conservation Day 2021: How to Protect the Earth and Other Ways to Help the Planet

 U.S. National Parks as the forerunner of protected areas and other natural spots for conservation in America

-As mentioned, the expansion for conservation in America was not just for only National Parks, but US National Forests like Santa Fe National Forest – one of the first of its kind, opened in New Mexico in 1891.
-The same mission statement is implied here, but with a slight naming adjustment to reflect the nature of the area.
-Other such units exist, from US National Monuments – which exist with a greater emphasis on the preservation of historical sites (contemporary, prehistoric, or otherwise). like that at Devil’s Tower in Wyoming, which was created around 56-66 million years ago by a volcanic eruption, which forced the rock upwards.
-There are over 420 national memorials, recreation areas, seashores, rivers, and many more for tourists to visit, preserved in all their glory.
+As well as US National Forests like Santa Fe National Forest, opened in New Mexico in 1891.
+Other such protected natural sites are equally well-visited.
+Like Devil’s Tower in Wyoming, which was created around 56-66 million years ago by a volcanic eruption.
+There are over 420 national memorials, recreation areas, seashores, and rivers preserved in all their glory.

-Those looking to learn more about this topic and to find spots to visit during World Nature Conservation Day, check out this map of the UNESCO World Heritage Sites across the world.
+Looking to find spots to visit during World Nature Conservation Day?
+Check out this map of the UNESCO World Heritage Sites across the world.

 Leave a Reply